telerik/maui-docs/controls/slider/labels.md

 slug: slider-labels
 ---

-# Labels
+# .NET MAUI Slider Labels

-The Slider for .NET MAUI can show labels along the backtrack for clarity of what the underlying min-max range is.
+The Slider for .NET MAUI can show labels along the backtrack.
+This helps users to better understand the underlying range of values.

 ## Labels Step and Placement

 To display labels, define the `LabelStep` and `LabelPlacement` properties of the Slider.

-* `LabelStep`(`double`)&mdash;Defines at what positions/values labels will be displayed.
+* `LabelStep`(`double`)&mdash;Defines the values on the backtrack that will be indicated by labels.
+Each label will be placed at the specified value interval.
+For example, if `LabelStep="5"`, your labels will show the 0, 5, 10, 15, and 20 values on a 0-20 backtrack.
-* `LabelsPlacement`(`Telerik.Maui.Controls.RangeSlider.SliderLabelsPlacement`)&mdash;Specifies the position of the labels in the Slider with respect to its backtrack.
+* `LabelsPlacement`(`Telerik.Maui.Controls.RangeSlider.SliderLabelsPlacement`)&mdash;Defines where the labels are displayed relative to the position of the backtrack.
 The available options are:
-    * `None`&mdash;no labels are displayed.
+    * `None`&mdash;No labels are displayed.
-    * `Start`&mdash;labels appear above the backtrack.
+    * `Start`&mdash;The labels appear above the backtrack.
-    * `End`&mdash;labels appear below the backtrack.
+    * `End`&mdash;The labels appear below the backtrack.

-Check an example on how labels can be configured:
+Check an example on how you can configure labels:

 <snippet id='slider-labels-settings' />